SharePoint/sp-dev-docs/docs/embedded/tutorials/using-webhooks.md

 pm.environment.set("ContainerSubscriptionExpiry", expiryDateTime);
 ```

-At this point, if you add/update any file in the container, you will get notification at previously added endpoint (`/api/onReceiptAdded`) and a log message at console:
+At this point, if you add/update any file in the container, you will get a notification at the previously added endpoint (`/api/onReceiptAdded`) and a log message at the console:
 `Received driveId: <containerId>`